eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 What we see first is that all commodity types have underperformed the stock market at least since 2018 with the exception of DH2O that is roughly on par.
 DH2O is made up of **water** companies' stocks so it makes sense for it be performing as well as the stock market and highly correlated.
-Some may argue that DH2O should only count as a stock ETF and not a commodity ETF but I think water is a very important daily good whose value shouldn't be ignored.
+Some may argue that DH2O should only count as a stock ETF and not a commodity ETF but I think water is a very important, daily basic good whose value shouldn't be ignored.

 Second best performing type was precious metals (VZLE).
 Gold is part of this index ETF but because gold underperforms,